-Diabetic wound care is not just about making sure a cut, sore, or other injury on your foot stays clean until it heals.
+Diabetic wound care is not just about making sure a cut, sore, or other injuries on your foot stays clean until it heals.
 There is much more to consider than that.

 A wound can be properly cleaned and treated, but to fully address the situation, we must also address the factors that may have led to the problem in the first place.

 Whether you have a current wound or condition in need of treatment or want to discuss preventative measures, we would love to see you.
-Call either of our offices to schedule an appointment with us:
+Call our Enid office to schedule an appointment with us at (580) 237-3338.